 In our experience, each new acquisition is an opportunity to rethink business models, retool business processes for efficiency and data capitalization, and leverage technology to serve the employee experience and realize greater post-deal synergy.
 Specifically, what we’ve been doing with our Private Equity clients to help bolster integration planning is four-fold:

 - Partnering earlier in the diligence process to create technology integration budgets

 - Integrating with virtual data rooms so that firms can pull key data forward into their integration programs

-- Executing Salesforce & CRM org merge and migration projects for newly-acquired portfolio companies and their add-ons
+- Executing Salesforce and CRM org merge and migration projects for newly-acquired portfolio companies and their add-ons

-- Delivering robust Training & Change Management programs to augment the employee experience for companies that have recently experienced shifts through M&A while soliciting great ideas for enhancement and innovation
+- Delivering robust training and change management programs to augment the employee experience for companies that have recently experienced shifts through M&A while soliciting great ideas for enhancement and innovation

 Each of these tactics leads to greater line of sight into budgetary requirements and related costs, greater alignment across parties involved in the acquisition, faster speed to market for shared technology platforms across the newly-integrated organization, and greater return on investment as firms that follow this practice realize improved adoption and reporting.

 Because Silverline has seen first-hand the value and speed to market of this integration planning process, we have increased our investment in our Advisory Services practice to keep pace with demand from financial sponsors.
 We have developed a suite of lightweight roadmap and technical workshops that help firms plan for and realize their visions, and are excited to leverage our technical and industry expertise to continue delivering strategic value to our client partners.